ThinkDataEd/student/docs/unit1/lesson7.md

 13. Using one of your nutrition facts cutouts or pictures, complete your first survey by going through the questions in the app.

-14. <strong style="color: red;"> After you've had the opportunity to complete at least one survey, write the meaning of the word **"ethics"** in your IDS Journal. </strong>
+14. After you've had the opportunity to complete at least one survey, write the meaning of the word **"ethics"** in your IDS Journal.

     For this course, you will need to understand **photo ethics**.
 You may NOT take pictures of any person’s identifying features such as face, hair, hands, tattoos,